-Cash and Cash Equivalents Т73

-EUR MILLION 2020 2019
+In millions of euros 2020 2019

 Cash at bank and in hand 708 398

 Short-term deposits 454 757

 Total cash and cash equivalents 1,162 1,155

 Cash at banks is subject to interest at floating rates based on daily bank deposit rates.
-Short-term deposits are made for varying periods between one day and three months depending on the immediate cash requirements of the Group and earn interest at the respective shortterm deposit rates.
-Short-term deposits and cash at bank and in hand are held at various financial institutions meeting the credit rating criteria set out in " Note 18 above.
+Short-term deposits are made for varying periods between one day and three months depending on the immediate cash requirements of the Group and earn interest at the respective short-term deposit rates.
+Short-term deposits and cash at bank and in hand are held at various financial institutions meeting the credit rating criteria set out in Note 18 above.

-As at 31 December 2020, there were no investments in money market funds, whereas at the end of 2019 an amount of \in 17 million was invested and included under 'Short-term deposits' as part of cash and cash equivalents.
+As at 31 December 2020, there were no investments in money market funds, whereas at the end of 2019 an amount of EUR 17 million was so invested and included under 'Short-term deposits' as part of cash and cash equivalents.

-NOTE 20-SHAREHOLDERS' EQUITY
+Note 20 - Shareholders' equity